 Histoplasmosis: Histoplasmosis is an infection caused by breathing in spores of a fungus often found in bird and bat droppings.
 Histoplasmosis is most commonly transmitted when these spores become airborne, often during cleanup or demolition projects.
 Soil contaminated by bird or bat droppings also can transmit histoplasmosis, so farmers and landscapers are at a higher risk of the disease.
 In the United States, histoplasmosis most commonly occurs in the Mississippi and Ohio river valleys.
 Most people with histoplasmosis never develop symptoms and aren't aware they're infected.
 But for some people — primarily infants and those with compromised immune systems — histoplasmosis can be serious.
 Effective treatments are available for even the most severe forms of histoplasmosis.

-squirrel Roundworm: Baylisascaris infection is caused by a roundworm found in squirrels.
+Squirrel Roundworm: Baylisascaris infection is caused by a roundworm found in rodents.
 This roundworm can infect people as well as a variety of other animals, including dogs.
 Human infections are rare, but can be severe if the parasites invade the eye (ocular larva migrans), organs (visceral larva migrans) or the brain (neural larva migrans).
 Rabies: Rabies is a preventable viral disease of mammals most often transmitted through the bite of a rabid animal.
-The vast majority of rabies cases reported to the Centers for Disease Control and Prevention (CDC) each year occur in wild animals like squirrels, skunks, bats, and foxes.
+The vast majority of rabies cases reported to the Centers for Disease Control and Prevention (CDC) each year occur in wild animals like rodents,squirrels, skunks, bats, and foxes.

-*Note- Sometimes Squirrels are smart enough to steal the bait from the traps by reaching through and grabbing handfuls of bait without setting it off.
+*Note- Sometimes squirrels are smart enough to steal the bait from the traps by reaching through and grabbing handfuls of bait without setting it off.
 They will also flip the traps.
 If you run into this, there are a few tricks you can use to fool them.

 Next Step: I caught the Squirrel what do I do next??
 Simple – Humanly relocate the animal.
 Squirrels have a great sense of smell and direction.
 So when you caught the Squirrel you will want to make sure you relocate it from far away from your home.
 25 miles or so should do the trick.
 Ever state and county is different, you will want to contact your local wildlife management agency like fish and wildlife commission and get their state statues on squirrel relocation.
 Generally it’s a 40 acre plot of land where you have written consent from the owner.
 You want to relocate the Squirrels to an area that you know they will thrive in and be safe.
 Examples of good areas would be like wildlife management preserves, forests, areas that are their natural habitat.